The bowel screening sample you return to us will be checked for traces of blood.

 A BowelScreen nurse will phone you to talk about what happens during the colonoscopy.
 You will need to tell the nurse if you’re taking any medicines.

-Once it has been determined that you are suitable to have a colonoscopy, the nurse will offer you one within 4 to 6 weeks.
+When you've been approved for a colonoscopy, the nurse will offer you one within 4 to 6 weeks.

 You and your GP will be sent a letter with your results.